DevEstacion/FluentRetry/README.md

 # FluentRetry

-A lightweight, high-performance, and fluent retry implementation for C# with advanced features like exponential backoff, jitter strategies, predefined policies, and comprehensive observability.
+A lightweight, simple and fluent retry implementation for C# that just works.
+Built for simplicity and ease of use with sensible defaults.

 ## Features

-✨ **Simple & Fluent API** - Easy-to-use fluent interface for all retry scenarios
-🚀 **High Performance** - Optimized retry logic with minimal allocations
+✨ **Simple & Fluent API** - Easy-to-use fluent interface for all retry scenarios 🚀 **Works Out of the Box** - Sensible defaults, no configuration required 🎯 **Unified Methods** - Single `Do()` and `DoAsync()` methods handle all scenarios 📋 **Predefined Configurations** - Ready-to-use settings for common scenarios 🔧 **Flexible** - Extensive configuration options when needed ⚡ **High Performance** - Optimized retry logic with minimal allocations
-📊 **Rich Observability** - Detailed retry context with timestamps and attempt tracking
-🎯 **Multiple Jitter Strategies** - Range, percentage-based, and full jitter support
-📋 **Predefined Policies** - Ready-to-use policies for common scenarios
-🔧 **Flexible Configuration** - Comprehensive configuration with validation
-🛡️ **Production Ready** - Overflow protection and robust error handling

 ## Installation

-You can get the package from [nuget.org](https://www.nuget.org/packages/FluentRetry) or run the following from your terminal.

 ```bash
 dotnet add package FluentRetry